hyperjumptech/grule-rule-engine/docs/JSON_Fact_en.md

 ---

-Using JSON straight away as fact in Grule is available starting on version 1.8.0.
-It enable user to treat JSON string as fact and add it into `DataContext` just like how you previously add fact data into it.
-The loaded JSON fact are now "visible" the the Grule scripts (the GRLs).
+Using JSON data to represent facts in Grule is available as of version 1.8.0.
+It enables the user to express their facts in JSON format and then to have those facts added into the `DataContext` just as it would normally be done in code.
+The loaded JSON facts are now "visible" the the Grule scripts (the GRLs).

 ## Adding JSON as fact

-Assuming you have a JSON as follow:
+Assuming you have JSON as follow:

 ```json
 {